 What are the requirements to become a private investigator in Texas?

 If you want to become a private investigator in Texas, there are a few things you need to know.
-The barriers to entry into the investigative industry are reasonable, and the ongoing requirements to maintain your PI license are quite minimal.
+From the Texas Department of Public Safety, please note that individuals must be licensed and affiliated with a company or entity licensed by the Department The barriers to entry into the investigative industry are reasonable, and the ongoing requirements to maintain your PI license are quite minimal.
 For example, if you are an agency owner, you only need to complete eight hours of continuing education every two years to maintain your license.
 Here is a breakdown of the requirements to become a private investigator in Texas:

 To become a private investigator in Texas, you need to be at least 18 years old, have a record free of felonies and Class A misdemeanors, must not be ruled incompetent because of mental defect or disease, and must not be required to register as a sex offender in any state.
-Additionally, you will be required to complete a fingerprint-based background check and pass the state-administered exam.
 According to the current fee schedule, you can expect to spend less than $75 to cover both the application fee and FBI background check.